vpec/helloworld-pipeline/README.md

 - terraform: continuous integration pipeline.
 Contains terraform manifests for deploying the pipeline to AWS.
 Currently launches an EC2 instance on which a Jenkins server is automatically created.
 It also creates a lambda function in AWS that is used to facilitate continuous deployment.
 - kubernetes: manifests to create a Kubernetes cluster on which the helloworld application is deployed.

+**IMPORTANT NOTES**
+1. This project has been created and tested on a Linux host machine (Debian 10).
+Some commands, scripts or steps may differ if you are running a different OS on your machine.
+2. Currently new AWS accounts have a limited ammount of cpu instances that can be active at the same time: just 1 cpu instance.
+Changing this limit takes some time as you need to talk to technical support in order to get it changed.
+The initial idea of this project was to deploy the different parts (CI/CD pipeline and Kubernetes cluster) to AWS, so the integration between them would be easier.
+As this has not been possible due to the limitation, some parts of the resulting system are not completely integrated.
+For example, instead of running the Kubernetes cluster in Amazon EKS, I have used minikube to deploy a local cluster.

 ## HelloWorld REST application

 To test the pipeline and deployment, a simple Spring Boot application has been created.
 After running it,  it returns "Hello World!" as a response when a request is made.
 Gradle has been used as build tool.
 Also a test folder was created.
 It contains a single very simple test that is executed with `gradle test`.
 The purpose of this test is to use it in the pipeline to symbolize the execution of automated tests in a real application.